laravel-enso/tables/README.md

 - `php artisan vendor:publish --tag=vuedatatable-assets` - all the VueJS components and assets
 - `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS components, once a newer version is released, usually used with the `--force` flag
-- `php artisan vendor:publish --tag=vuedatatable-email-templates` - the templates used for notifications
+- `php artisan vendor:publish --tag=vuedatatable-mail` - the templates used for notifications
-- `php artisan vendor:publish --tag=email-templates` - a common alias for when wanting to update the templates used for notifications
+- `php artisan vendor:publish --tag=enso-mail` - a common alias for when wanting to update the templates used for notifications

 ### Notes